memorandump/blog/about.md

 </> Hello.

-My Id is Hưng.
-My posts are Associative in order.
-I ramble on different stuffs but mostly computer science Category :) I am a Task-based developer.
-You might realize that I am a big fan of functional programming.
+My id is Hưng.
+I ramble on different stuffs but mostly computer science category :) I am a task-based developer and a big fan of functional programming.
 Feel free to reach me via baohung88@gmail.com.

 **Coding for foods..**